shaloo/docs.arcana/docs/ca/integrate/web.md

 ## Set up Allowance

-Let app users set up [[concept-allowances|Allowances]] for chain abstracted transactions and enable unified balance in the wallet with the  `setOnAllowanceHook`.
+Let the app users set up [[concept-allowances|Allowances]] for chain abstracted transactions and enable unified balance in the wallet with the  `setOnAllowanceHook`.

 ```js
 ca.setOnAllowanceHook(async ({ allow, deny, sources }) => {